wlonk/arcadia/arcadia.md

 ### TODO Servant (♁)

 A young man or woman in service to someone of quality.
 Be neither seen nor heard, except when needed.
-Protect the honour of your master’s house in the broader world.
+Protect the honour of your master's house in the broader world.
 Discharge your duty to the family first; there is always more you can do.

 Draw a card when:

-  - you keep your master’s confidence,
+  - you keep your master's confidence,
   - act on their needs before they ask you,
   - or when you subordinate your own interests to those of your master.